The Impact of Defensive Medicine: Key Insights in Our Infographic

-In surveys, the vast majority of all physicians (73 percent) say they practice defensive medicine.
-Even higher rates are found among specialists, at 93 percent.
-Perhaps most disturbing is that, in one study, 45 percent of medical students and residents said that they were taught to practice defensive medicine in medical school or residency programs.
+In surveys, the vast majority of physicians (73 percent) say they practice defensive medicine.
+Specialists have even higher rates, at 93 percent.
+Perhaps most disturbing, in one study, 45 percent of medical students and residents said they learned to practice defensive medicine in medical school or residency programs.

-In today’s ever-changing healthcare system, physicians have many reasons to be worried about patient care, and whether a bad outcome could lead to a lawsuit.
-In a survey of general practitioners, the top reason for practicing defensive medicine was malpractice concerns, which was cited by 76% of respondents.
-Other responses were to meet clinical outcomes (52 percent) and because the physicians felt that they had too little time to spend with patients (40 percent).
+Physicians have many reasons to worry about patient care and whether a bad outcome could lead to a lawsuit in today’s ever-changing healthcare system.
+In a survey of general practitioners, the top reason for practicing defensive medicine was malpractice concerns, which 76% of respondents cited.
+Other responses were to meet clinical outcomes (52%) and because the physicians felt that they had too little time to spend with patients (40%).

-Defensive medicine is a difficult problem to solve, and the first step is understanding the scope and depth of the problem.
-To learn more about defensive medicine and its impact on the healthcare system, watch our new Healthcare Matters series, The State of Defensive Medicine.
+Defensive medicine is a difficult problem to solve, and the first step is understanding its scope and depth.
+To learn more about defensive medicine and its impact on the healthcare system, watch our Healthcare Matters series, The State of Defensive Medicine.

 Defensive Medicine Infographic_FINAL